 The IT teams invariably talk about how this latest technology has the greatest advancements ever seen in the field.
 It has multiplied processing speed, power and performance.
 It is the best tech on the market and will improve their ability to manage.

-“This technology has more XYZ than our current model and has added WOW..”
+“This technology has more XYZ than our current model and has added WOW.” – Your IT Team

 It falls on deaf ears because ultimately, when it comes to business decisions, the technology should be the final piece of the conversation, the enabler.

-Don’t get me wrong, I am not trying to alienate technical teams.
-It is just they work in the technology all the time.
+Don’t get us wrong, we’re not trying to alienate technical teams.
+It is just they work in technology 24/7.
 And if you work in something all the time, sometimes it is hard to remember what it was like when you didn’t know the technology inside out.

 It is important to try and remember the business teams that you are trying to persuade or interest are on the other side of the technology debate, and are more interested in the benefits to the business and what’s in it for them!